 Serum Immunoglobulin E (IgE) specific to alpha-gal ≥ 0.1 IU/mL.

-Any person with an allergy skin test result that is consistent with alpha-gal allergy (positive for pork, beef, lamb, or any other mammalian meat and negative for chicken, turkey, and fish).
+Any person with an allergy skin test result that is interpreted by the ordering provider as consistent with alpha-gal allergy (positive for pork, beef, lamb, or any other mammalian meat and negative for chicken, turkey, and fish).

 A3.
 Epidemiologic Linkage Criteria for Reporting